-The coronavirus (COVID-19) pandemic has changed the way millions of people work.
+The COVID-19 pandemic has changed the way millions of people now work.
 Social distancing guidelines have required many companies to enable employees to work remotely from their homes when possible.
 Even after a vaccine is administered and we get back to a “new normal,” the work from home trend will not necessarily end.
 A PWC survey on US remote working found that 55% of executives believe that most of their employees will continue working remotely at least one day a week post-pandemic.

-Keeping that in mind, what happens when an employee who is working remotely suffers an injury?
+Keeping that in mind, what then happens if an employee working remotely suffers an injury?
 Are your employees still covered under your workers’ compensation insurance?
-While the COVID-19 pandemic has altered “normal life” significantly, remote working is not a new concept.
-Typically, if a remote worker is injured while conducting work-related activities, he or she will be eligible for workers’ compensation benefits.
+While the COVID-19 pandemic has significantly altered everyday life, remote working is not a new concept.
+Typically, if a remote worker is injured while conducting work-related activities, he or she is eligible for workers’ compensation benefits.

-Because state laws differ about what’s considered a “work-related injury,” it’s important to define each employee’s normal working hours and specific job duties to help determine what is—and is not—a work-related claim.
+Because state laws differ when it comes to what’s considered a “work-related injury,” it’s important to define each employee’s normal working hours and specific job duties to help determine what is—and is not—a work-related claim.

 Tips for ensuring safe telecommuting practices

-Provide training on workstation setup and safety measures, including ergonomics.
+- Provide training on workstation setup and safety measures, including ergonomic best practices.

-Thanks for reading our article posted on April 7, 2020.
+Thanks for reading our article.
 Please note that this content is intended for educational purposes only.
 As laws change regularly, you should refer to your state legislation and/or an advisor for specific legal counsel.
 If you’re a small business owner, learn more about workers’ compensation insurance or check your current rate in 3 minutes.